richbayliss/balena-zerotier-gateway/README.md

   - they can now use the connection as their default route

 ## Tested on:
-- Raspberry Pi 3B+ running BalenaOS 2.95.8
+- Raspberry Pi 3B+ running balenaOS 2.95.8
+  - ZeroTier version 1.8.7
+- Raspberry Pi 4, running balenaOS >=2.88.5
   - ZeroTier version 1.8.7